Every person alive has experienced some sort of trauma. These painful experiences shape who we become, and they influence the way we make decisions.

-Now that we have a better understanding of how a character's past can affect their present, it's clear that the characters we write can (and should) be as layered and dimensional as real people.
+Now that we have a better understanding of how a character's past can affect their present, it's clear that the characters we write can (and should) be layered and dimensional.
 The challenge all storytellers face is deciding which story to tell.

 And that decision rests almost solely on what one Wound you want your character's journey to heal.

-The characters we write can—and should—be as layered and dimensional as real people.
+The characters we write can—and should—be layered and dimensional.